 MACHUPICCHU (1-2 Days)

-Machu Picchu has been chosen one of the new 7 worldwonders.
-Most travelers agree that it is the world's most dramatic ruins.
-Machu Picchu can be visited in 1-2 days from Cusco by train.
+Machu Picchu has been selected as one of the New Seven Wonders of the World, and most travelers agree that it is one of the world’s most dramatic archaeological sites and travel destinations.
+The Inca ruins of Machu Picchu can be visited in 1 or 2 days from Cusco by train.

 CITY TOUR (1/2 Day)